NACLab/ngc-learn/README.md

 The official blog-post related to the source paper behind this software library can be found
 <a href="https://go.nature.com/3rgl1K8">here</a>.<br>
-You can find the related paper <a href="https://www.nature.com/articles/s41467-022-29632-7">right here</a>,
-which was selected to appear in the Nature Neuromorphic Hardware and Computing Collection in 2023 and was chosen as one of the Editors' Highlights for Applied Physics and Mathematics in 2022.
+You can find the related paper <a href="https://www.nature.com/articles/s41467-022-29632-7">right here</a>, which was selected to appear in the Nature <i>Neuromorphic Hardware and Computing Collection</i> in 2023 and was chosen as one of the <i>Editors' Highlights for Applied Physics and Mathematics</i> in 2022.

 <!--The technical report going over the theoretical underpinnings of the
     NGC framework can be found here.
 TO BE RELEASED SOON. -->